doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 	- Enable only the ESM plugin.
 In the right pane (your load order), move the *Ownership Overhaul.esm* below *Patch For Purists.esm*, near the top of your load order
 1. [Tribunal Rebalance](https://www.nexusmods.com/morrowind/mods/45713?)

-## Balance - Extended
+## Balance - Misc.
-Light-weight MWSE mods that address many of the remaining balance issues with the game.
+Light-weight MWSE mods that address some of the remaining balance issues with the game.
 1. [Controlled Consumption](https://github.com/NullCascade/morrowind-mods)
 	- In the MO2 installation interface, set "Controlled Consumption" as the data directory
 	- Name the mod "Controlled Consumption" and install